 If you are preparing for GATE 2020 exam but not known How To Prepare Gate 2020? this article defiantly help your preparation.

-Gate 2019 Exam Pattern for Civil Engineering
+Gate Exam Pattern for Civil Engineering (CE)

-GATE 2019 Civil Engineering paper ask two type of questions first will objective in nature and each question will have choice of four answers.
+GATE Syllabus for Civil Engineering paper ask two type of questions first will objective in nature and each question will have choice of four answers.
 And second will Numerical Answer Questions, that type of questions will be no choices available for these types of questions.
 The answer for these questions is a real number to be entered by using mouse and virtual keypad displayed on the monitor.
 No negative marking for these questions.

-In this paper each question (Both objective and Numerical Answer Questions) carries 1 or 2 marks questions in all the sections.
+In this paper each question (Both objective and Numerical Answer Questions) carries 1- or 2-marks questions in all the sections.

-Duration & Timing Exam: 3 hours (180 minutes) duration.
+Duration & Timing Exam: 3 hours (180 minutes) hours duration.

-No Of Questions
+No of Questions

 General Aptitude+ Technical + Engineering Mathematics